How To Use Pesto From A Jar With Pasta? (Easy And Delicious)

 • Rotten or rancid smell.

-• Color change from green to brownish.
+• Color changes from green to brownish.

 • Unusual, unpleasant, unsavory taste.